-The Hasdingi (Vandals) went to the Northwest and received land from the Romans under treaty.
-The Silingi Vandals went to Hispania Baetica (todays Andalucia) and the Alans took lands in Lusitania to the west and around Carthago Nova (Cartagena) to the east.
+The Hasdingi Vandals went to the Northwest and received land from the Romans under treaty.
+The Silingi Vandals went to Hispania Baetica (todays Andalucia) and the Alans took lands in Lusitania which was to the west and also around Carthago Nova (todays Cartagena) to the east.

-AD 422 Vandal King Gunderic decisively defeated a Roman-Suebi-Gothic coalition led by the Roman Castinus at the Battle of Tarraco.
-(Tarragona).
+AD 422 Vandal King Gunderic decisively defeated a Roman-Suebi-Gothic coalition led by the Roman Castinus at the Battle of Tarraco. (todays Tarragona).
 For the next five years, according to writings of Bishop Hydatius, Gunderic created widespread havoc in the western Mediterranean.

-AD 425 the Vandals sacked Hispalis (Seville) and maritime city Carthago Spartaria (Cartagena) the capture of the latter enabled the Vandals to engage in widespread naval activities.
+AD 425 the Vandals sacked Hispalis (todays Seville) and maritime city Carthago Spartaria (Cartagena) the capture of the latter enabled the Vandals to engage in widespread naval activities.

-AD 429 The Vandals departed Spain for North Africa, which returned almost totally in Roman hands until 439 when a Sueves expansion south took Emerita Augusta (Mérida), the main city of Roman administration for the whole peninsula.
+AD 429 The Vandals departed Spain for North Africa, which returned almost totally in Roman hands until 439 when a Sueves expansion south took Emerita Augusta (todays Mérida), the main city of Roman administration for the whole peninsula.

-These tribes were followed by the Visigoths, who separated from the Ostrogoths, invaded Italy and sacked Rome.
-The Visigoths first settled in southern Gaul as a tribe federated to the Romans (they had to provide them with troops).
-They converted to Arianism rather than Nicean Catholicism followed by the Romans and were seen by them as heritics.
+These tribes were followed by the Visigoths, who separated from the Ostrogoths,who invaded Italy and sacked Rome.
+The Visigoths first settled in southern Gaul as a tribe federated to the Romans (they had to provide Romans with troops).
+The Visigoths converted to Arianism Catholicism rather than Nicean Catholicism.
+The Romans saw them as heritics.
 The Visigoths soon fell out with their Roman hosts and extended their authority into Hispania Betica at the expense of the Suevi and Vandals.
-The Visigoths had nearly completed the conquest of Spain by AD 476 pushing the Vandals south in Africa.
+The Visigoths had nearly completed the conquest of all Iberia by AD 476 pushing the Vandals south in Africa.
 Hence with the exception of the Suevic kingdom in the north west, which did not fall until 585, and the exception of areas controlled by the Basques, all Hispania was Visigoth.

-AD 476 Romulus Augustulus was forced to abdicate to the Germanic warlord Odoacer after loosing the Battle of Ravenna (Northern Italy, last Capital of the Western Roman Empire).
+AD 476 Romulus Augustulus was forced to abdicate to the Germanic warlord Odoacer after loosing the Battle of Ravenna (in todays Northern Italy, the last Capital of the Western Roman Empire).
 Most chronologies place this the end of the Western Roman Empire.

-AD 550 Revolts against the Visigoth rulers took place.
-Roman Catholics in Cordoba defeated Visigoth King, Aguila, who retreating to Merida.
+AD 550 revolts against the Visigoth rulers took place.
+Roman Catholics in Cordoba defeated the Visigoth King Aguila who retreated to Merida.

-AD 551 Usurper to the Visigothic throne, Athanagild, met Aguila in battle and took Seville.
+AD 551 An usurper to the Visigothic throne, Athanagild, met Aguila in battle and took Seville.
 Athanagild ruled as king from Seville in opposition to Agila.